RDCN-Community-Developers/RhythmToolkit/README.md

 Console.WriteLine(rdlevel); // "" Count = 3
 ```

-### Custom Events
+### Forward Events

-If the required event type is not available in this assembly, you can implement your own by inheriting from `CustomEvent`, `CustomRowEvent`, or `CustomDecorationEvent`.
+If the required event type is not available in this assembly, you can implement your own by inheriting from `ForwardEvent`, `ForwardRowEvent`, or `ForwardDecorationEvent`.

 ```cs
 using Newtonsoft.RhythmDoctor.Json.Linq;